sandiegopython/learning-django/01-flow.rst

 What is Django?
 ===============

+* Django is a web application framework, written in python programming language
 * Django helps you build a high quality web app
 * A MVC framework
     * Traditionally it's Model, View, Controller